cmccomb/human_regex/README.md

 ## About
 The goal of this crate is simple: give everybody the power of regular expressions without having to learn the complicated syntax.
 It is inspired by [ReadableRegex.jl](https://github.com/jkrumbiegel/ReadableRegex.jl).
+This crate is a wrapper around the [core Rust regex library](https://crates.io/crates/regex).

 ## Example usage
 ### Matching a date